smart-dev30/Xcentium_React_Assessment/README.md

 # Xcentium React App(Javascript)

-This is the NEAR token explorer written by `smart-dev30`.
+This is the Xcentium OMDB test project written by `smart-dev30`.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).